JohnBinford/AppleWood-Pointe/readme.md

    -  Ralph covered some operational tidbits like funding (None - just donations -- we have a box!).
    -  We adjourned and went downstairs, where Ralph, Linelle, and Jack showed things off and had nice chats with various members.
 <br>
-Please email johnathan.binford@gmail.com  (Not on website to preserv secutiry and privacy.)
+Please email johnathan.binford@gmail.com  (Not kept on this website to preserve security and privacy.)